 Chocolate and its main ingredient, cocoa, appear to reduce risk factors for heart disease.
 Flavanols in cocoa beans have antioxidant effects that reduce cell damage implicated in heart disease.
 Flavanols also help lower blood pressure and improve vascular function.
 Dark chocolate contains more flavanols than does milk chocolate.
-One caveat: The evidence for the healthy benefits of flavanol-rich chocolate comes mostly from short-term and uncontrolled studies.
+One caveat: The evidence for the health benefits of flavanol-rich chocolate comes mostly from short-term and uncontrolled studies.
 More research will be needed to confirm chocolate’s role in heart health.

 In the meantime, if you want to add chocolate to your diet, do so in moderation.
 Why?
-Most commercial chocolate has ingredients that add fat, sugar and calories.
-And too much can contribute to weight gain, a risk factor for high blood pressure, heart disease and diabetes.
+Most commercial chocolate has ingredients that add fat, sugar, and calories.
+And too much can contribute to weight gain, a risk factor for high blood pressure, heart disease, and diabetes.

-Choose dark chocolate with cocoa content of 65 percent or higher.
+Choose dark chocolate with a cocoa content of 65 percent or higher.
 Limit yourself to no more than 3 ounces (85 grams) a day, which is the amount shown in studies to be helpful.
 Because this amount may provide up to 450 calories, you may want to cut calories in other areas or step up the exercise to compensate.

 Juicing probably is not any healthier than eating whole fruits and vegetables.
 Juicing extracts the juice from fresh fruits or vegetables.
-The resulting liquid contains most of the vitamins, minerals and plant chemicals (phytonutrients) found in the whole fruit.
+The resulting liquid contains most of the vitamins, minerals, and plant chemicals (phytonutrients) found in the whole fruit.
 However, whole fruits and vegetables also have healthy fiber, which is lost during most juicing.